rishabhg19/MovieInfo/README.md

 ```
 3. Set up an API Key and get a read access token for TMDB by following the instructions [here](https://developer.themoviedb.org/docs/getting-started).
-4. Open `TMDBAPICaller.swift` and replace the value on line 12 with your read access token.
+4. Open MovieInfo.xcproj and then edit `TMDBAPICaller.swift` to replace the value on line 12 with your read access token.
 It will look something like below.
 IMPORTANT - DO NOT upload your read access token or API key publicly.
 Use Secrets.xcconfig with Info.plist to secure your API credentials.
 <img width="847" alt="Screenshot 2025-06-04 at 6 12 03 PM" src="https://github.com/user-attachments/assets/f60f1c0f-212d-4f27-b221-ce8d9b659c7e" />

 5. Build and run the project.